 Equivalent transfer courses for any of the requirements, accepted by the appropriate department, will be accepted for the CQE.

-The CQE advisor can, in well-justified circumstance, allow substitution of comparable courses for up to two of the required courses noted below.
+In well-justified circumstance, the CQE advisor can allow substitution of comparable courses for up to two of the required courses.

-REQUIRED COURSES in economics, mathematics, statistics, and computer science
+REQUIRED COURSES AND PROFICIENCIES in economics, mathematics, statistics, computer science, and quantitative tools.

 ECONOMICS (220) – 6 COURSES